A Hidden Gem for Thrill-Seekers: Whitewater Rafting in West Virginia

 A Tale of Two Rivers

-As you’ve probably guessed, those reasons are rivers, the first of which being the New River.
+As you’ve probably guessed, those reasons are rivers, the first being the New River.
 Ironically enough, the so-called New River is very, very old, and experts call it the oldest river on the continent.
 And with that age comes a distinctive character all its own.

 Rafters divide the New River into two distinct sections.
 The Upper New River river splays out like an old golden retriever on a hot summer afternoon, all wide banks and underwater ridges and a steady downward gradient.
 The Lower New River is more like a German shepherd bounding down a flight of stairs.
 This section of the stream is laid out like a terrace with steep drops dumping into short, straight sections.